RCI Banque: Legal Complaints

 In 2022, Mackie Motors (Brechin) Limited (MMBL), a Scottish car dealer, claimed that RCI Financial Services "unlawfully withdrew key financing and terminated contracts giving just seven days' notice in November 2021.
 The clam was eventually dismissed by the High Court, as was a subsequent appeal.

 In June 2025, a new letter of claim was issued by MMBL to RCI Financial Services, Renault UK, and Nissan Motor (GB).
-The letter allged that RCI, Renault, and Nissan "abruptly and simultaneously cut off access to essential operational systems [...] without warning or explanation.
+The letter alleged that RCI, Renault, and Nissan "abruptly and simultaneously cut off access to essential operational systems [...] without warning or explanation.
 And that, "RCI Financial Services instigated this disruption by pressuring Renault and Nissan to terminate franchise agreements based on unverified internal concerns, without offering MMBL a chance to respond".